Tennis Court Construction and Resurfacing Guide for Sacramento

 Sacramento Climate and Its Impact on Tennis Court Construction and Resurfacing

-Sacramento’s sunny skies and mild winters make it a tennis lover’s paradise, but these very conditions also present unique challenges for court construction and resurfacing.
+Sacramento’s sunny skies and mild winters make it a tennis lover’s paradise, but these very conditions also present unique challenges for tennis court construction and resurfacing.
 Here’s a breakdown of how Sacramento’s climate impacts your project:

 Heat and Sun